Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 * **Stop SSM server**

    The script `bin/stop-ssm.sh` is used to stop SSM server.

+   `./bin/stop-ssm.sh`

-Remember to use the exact same options to `stop-ssm.sh` script as to `start-ssm.sh` script.
+   `--config <config-dir>` can be used to specify where the config directory is.
+Please use the same config directory to execute stop-ssm.sh script as start-ssm.sh script.
-   For example, for starting Smart Server, you use

-   `bin/start-ssm.sh --config ./YOUR_CONF_DIR`

-   Then, to stop Smart Server, you should use

-   `bin/stop-ssm.sh --config ./YOUR_CONF_DIR`
+   `${SMART_HOME}/conf` is the default config directory if the config option is not used.

    If Smart Agents are configured, the stop script will stop the Agents one by one remotely.

 Hadoop Configuration
 ----------------------------------------------------------------------------------
-After install CDH5.10.1 or Hadoop 2.7, please do the following configurations,
+After install CDH5.10.1 or Apache Hadoop 2.7.3, please do the following configurations for integrating SSM.

-* **Hadoop `core-site.xml`**
+#### Apache Hadoop 2.7.3

-    Change property `fs.hdfs.impl` value to point to Smart Server provided "Smart File System".
+* Add property `fs.hdfs.impl` to point to Smart Server provided "Smart File System".
+Add the following content to the `core-site.xml`

     ```xml
     <property>
         <name>fs.hdfs.impl</name>